What are the hardware requirements for installing DeepVA on-premises?

 DeepVA runs on a modular system where performance can be scaled by adding more worker nodes—ideal for real-time or parallel processing—while a minimal setup is sufficient for slower, sequential analysis with lower resource usage.

 DeepVA can be installed on-premises to meet specific privacy, security, or infrastructure requirements.
-The system is modular and scalable, allowing you to adjust hardware usage depending on your needs.
+The platform is built on a modular and scalable architecture, allowing performance to scale horizontally by adding dedicated worker nodes depending on workload, concurrency, and real-time requirements.

 Contact us: